 Is there anything else that patients should know?

 I urge adult congenital heart patients to find the right provider and stay in care—that is very important.
-I see many patients in their 20s and 30s and often they feel fine.
-At that stage, it is easy to fall out of care and not seek appropriate long term care with an adult congenital heart disease cardiologist.
-But congenital heart disease is a condition that needs to be followed throughout your life.
+We see many patients in their 20s and 30s and often they feel fine.
+At that stage, it is easy to fall out of care and not seek appropriate long-term care with an adult congenital cardiologist.
+But congenital heart disease is a condition that needs to be followed throughout their life.
 Find the right adult congenital heart disease program and make sure to follow your physician’s instructions.
 You’ve got a full life ahead of you and our job is to take you all the way.